breadcat/blog.minskio.co.uk/content/posts/mysterious-media.md

 # Unsolved
 * Animated film about christmas I had on VHS.
 A kid somehow gets taken via a old flying boat/airship to an area with rooms branching off a central room.
 For whatever reason, something happens and they run away back to the airship and take him home where all the family issues he had have been resolved.
+* British rap duo, from either Birmingham or London, one of the two is likely bald.
+Not necessarily black, but also not white, unlikely late 80's, maybe early to mid 90's.
+Lyrics relate to living life, having a job, not necessarily stereotypical women/drug/violence themes.
+Music video or album cover may feature a leather chair in some kind of apartment
 * Couple move to a neighbourhood and face racial tensions, because everybody thinks his wife is Jewish?
 The man is attacked while visiting a town hall meeting then they go on holiday to a lakeside motel.
 * Crazy Art Student vandalises school by breaking windows, turns out he was a schitzophrenic and it was him all along.
 His art is ripped up by a teacher and then put back together with tape by his friends. named something like august underground, but not
 * Cyborg sent from the future to avert a space shuttle blowing up on the launchpad from sabotage.
 Gets shot in the process and throws a baseball pretty far